loseyco/resume/RESUME.md

 ## PROFESSIONAL EXPERIENCE

 ### IndyCar Trackside Engineer
-**Honda Racing Corporation** | *May 2024 - December 2024* | *Remote*
+**Honda Racing Corporation** | *May 2024 - Present* | *Remote*

-As a Trackside Engineer for Honda in the IndyCar series, I played a crucial role in ensuring the performance and reliability of race cars during events.
-My responsibilities included:
+As a Trackside Engineer for Honda in the IndyCar series, I play a crucial role in ensuring the performance and reliability of race cars during events.
+My responsibilities include:

 - Collaborating with drivers, mechanics, and other team members to optimize car performance
 - Monitoring and analyzing data from the car's systems to identify and resolve issues